 - You can also set up Carrier Calculated rates with FedEx and UPS.

-Note: USPS discontinued flat-rate boxes for Priority Mail Express and Retail Ground.
-If you used flat-rate boxes for these services, you can create custom containers.
-If you have USPS Carrier Calculated shipping and only flat-rate boxes, USPS may overcharge your customers.
+Note: USPS discontinued flat rate boxes for Priority Mail Express and Retail Ground.
+If you previously used flat rate boxes for these services, please create custom containers.
+If you have USPS Carrier Calculated shipping and only flat rate boxes, USPS may overcharge your customers.